r-gio28/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `main` branch.
+- [ x ] Submit via Codegrade by pushing commits to your `main` branch.
-- [ ] Check Codegrade before the deadline to compare its results against your local tests.
+- [ x ] Check Codegrade before the deadline to compare its results against your local tests.
-- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+- [ x ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [ x ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js and express work hand in hand to be able to build a basic web server. node allows us to utilize the NPM libraries for our API's and local servers. asynchronous functions allow us to execute certain code snippets under certain conditions.
+Express allows us to utilize middleware, routing and building RESTful API servers.

 1. Understand and explain the use of Middleware.

+middleware functions are functions that have access to the req object, the res object and the next function in the applications request-response cycle.
+It can really help us fine-tune the interaction between the request and web server.

 1. The basic principles of the REST architectural style.

+rest is a architectural style that defines the set of rules to be used for creating web services.
+It allows requesting systems to access and manipulate web resources by using a predefined set of rules. interactions in REST based systems happen through HTTP

 1. Understand and explain the use of Express Routers.

+Routers determine how an application responds to the given request to an endpoint/HTTP request

 1. Describe tooling used to manually test the correctness of an API.

+These tools can simulate a request and determine responses from the API server.
+My preferred tool is HTTPIE (thanks for the suggestion, Gabe.)

+although, postman has a nice GUI.
+The full description of the request and response in HTTPIE is phenomenal for testing endpoints.